Finding mosquito nets and fighting Malaria with Tropical Health

 In this project it is essential to document the location of homes for follow-up and to identify and fight disease hotspots.
 In the past this has been done using longitude and latitude coordinates.
 However, this requires handling long numbers which are difficult to remember and when prone to errors when entered manually.

-This activity helps the National Malaria Control Programme to better understand how long the mosquito nets last under the living conditions of the beneficiaries, and it helps the users to learn how they can take better care of their mosquito nets and the industry to develop better products.
+This helps the National Malaria Control Programme better understand how long the mosquito nets last under the living conditions of the beneficiaries, helps people learn how to take better care of their mosquito nets, as well as the industry to develop better products.
+Together this is helping the fight against malaria.